XAU

 Platinum in the Indian Market

-• Platinum jewelry is popular for engagement rings and premium accessories
+Jewelry demand: Platinum is popular for engagement rings and premium accessories in India

-• GST of 3% applies to platinum jewelry
+GST: 3% applies to platinum jewelry in India

 Buy Platinum Online